kiselev-dv/gazetteer/Gazetteer/README.md

 Stripe (map)
 Join   (reduce)

 Also there is a zero step split which splits single osm file into nodes, ways and relations.

+See me.osm.gazetter package annotation for more info.

 Typical workflow
 ----------------